StanfordVL/GibsonEnv/README.md

 Beta
 =================
-**This is a 0.1.0 beta release, bug reports and suggestions for improvement are appreciated.**
+**This is the <strike>0.1.0</strike> 0.2.0 beta release, bug reports and suggestions for improvement are appreciated.** [change log file.](https://github.com/StanfordVL/GibsonEnv/blob/master/misc/CHANGELOG.md).

 **Dataset**: To make the beta release lighter for the users, we are including a small subset (9) of the spaces in it.
 The full dataset includes hundreds of spaces which will be made available if we dont get a major bug report during the brief beta release.